 Study groups for the biomarker research will include IBD patients, high-risk disease individuals, and general population cohorts from several countries with a focus on the Faroe Islands, which have the highest IBD incidence worldwide.

-EFCCA virtually met with the whole consortium for a pre-kick off meeting on 27 February which will be also followed by an in-person one in Kiel (Germany) in May.
+EFCCA virtually met with the whole consortium for a pre-kick off meeting on 27 February which was also followed by an in-person one in Kiel (Germany) in May.